couchbaselabs/dcp-documentation/upr_design_spec.md

 **This is outside the scope of the current implementation.**

 Assuming we'll never have multiset transactions (which would require distributed transactions), the thing preventing single document ACID is the lack of Isolation of a single mutation.
 Mutations in this scheme will still be visible by all other clients before they are durable or replicated, which, if there is master failure, means updates can be seen by clients and then subsequently lost.

+Future versions of Couchbase will likely provide this capability.

 ## How items in the partition write queue flow to couchstore